14 January, 2020

 The silence technique

-This is one of the most effective techniques, because it puts pressure on the customer.
+This is one of the most effective techniques, as it puts pressure on the customer.
 They say whoever speaks first loses!

 Assuming agreement

-This is the quickest and most efficient technique, the one best sellers.
-It consists in acting as if we had understood that the customer agrees, you don’t ask him if he wants to go ahead with the purchase, you start the sales process as if he agreed.
+It’s the fastest and most effective technique, and the one best sellers use.
+It consists in acting as if you had understood that the customer had agreed to the purchase.
+You don’t ask him if he wants to proceed with the purchase, you start the sales procedure as if he had agreed.

-The danger is that the customer may feel pressured to to go ahead with the purchase and want to back out.
-If this is the case, the seller will can always say: “I’m sorry, I thought I understood that you agreed”.
+The danger is that the customer may feel in a hurry to go ahead with the purchase and want to back out.
+If this is the case, the seller can always say: “I’m sorry, I understood that you were in agreement”.

 Speaking in the future tense, as if it were a done deal

-This technique is similar to the previous one, and both techniques can go hand in hand, since the seller proceeds as if his customer agrees: “when you use this service, you’re will be able to…”.
+This technique is close to the previous one and the two techniques can go together since the salesperson proceeds as if his customer agrees: “when you use this service you will therefore be able to…”.

 The scale

-If the customer hesitates and eventually refuses to buy, you can can still come back and try to close the sale by taking stock of the advantages and disadvantages of your solution.
-So you can say: “If we take stock of the solution, the disadvantages are as follows, but the benefits are far greater…”.
-You note that start with the disadvantages and end with the advantages, because the customer remember what you say last.
+If the customer hesitates and ends up refusing to buy, you can still come back and try to close the sale by weighing up the advantages and disadvantages of your solution.
+So you can say: “If we take stock of the solution, the disadvantages are the following, but the advantages are far superior…”.
+Note that you start with the disadvantages and end with the advantages, because the customer remembers what you say last.
 You can also use classic techniques for responding to objections.

 Paradoxical techniques

-Paradoxical techniques consist of telling the customer the the opposite of what you want, hoping it will do the opposite.
-For example, you tell a customer looking at a car that he probably doesn’t have the and you take him to a smaller model.
-The objective is for the customer to say that he can afford the bigger one. to show that he can do it.
-We then play on ego, but the technique is very dangerous, I would even say inadvisable.
-I remember a colleague telling me that when he was given the technique, he came out of the garage and told the salesman that he would buy the same car in another garage!
+Paradoxical techniques involve telling the customer the opposite of what you want, in the hope that they will do the opposite.
+For example, you tell a customer looking at a car that he probably can’t afford it, and you take him to see a smaller model.
+The objective is for the customer to say that he can afford the biggest car and to do it to show that he can.
+You can then play on your ego, but the technique is very dangerous, I would even say inadvisable, I remember a colleague telling me that when he was shown the technique he walked out of the garage and told the salesman that he would go and buy the same car in another garage!

 Last objection technique

-The technique consists in asking the customer: “Have you a major objection to buying, and if I’m able to answer it are ready to buy?
+The technique consists in asking the customer: “Do you have a major objection to buying, and if I’m able to answer it are ready to go ahead with the purchase?”

-They say it’s a powerful technique, but I’m reluctant to use it. to avoid the risk of the customer going into negative territory, it is only to be Use only if the customer doesn’t make up his mind.
+The technique is said to be powerful, but I’m reluctant to use it to avoid the risk of the customer going negative.
+It should only be used if the customer doesn’t make up his mind.

 Combining two techniques